Nexedi/jio/README.md

 For more information on the specific storages including guidelines on how to create your own connector, please also refer to the [documentation](https://www.j-io.org/documentation/jio-documentation).

-### Complex Queries
+### jIO Query

-jIO uses complex-queries manager, which can be run on top of the allDocs() method to query documents in the storage tree.
-A sample query would look like this (note that not all storages support allDocs and complex queries, and that pre-querying of documents on distant storages should best be done server-side):
+jIO can use queries, which can be run in the allDocs() method to query document lists.
+A sample query would look like this (note that not all storages support allDocs and jio queries, and that pre-querying of documents on distant storages should best be done server-side):

 ```javascript
 // run allDocs with query option on an existing jIO